THE PINBALLSTORE HAS CLOSED

 I’m not going out of business.
 I will still service all the games we’ve sold over the last 30 years.

-THE BUILDING and ALL THE STUFF INSIDE IS FOR SALE!
+and there’s a ton of STUFF INSIDE IS FOR SALE!

 Anyone interested in my Domain that I’ve had since 1992?